gcopoix/makeSD_mist/README.md

 ## Preconditions
 The SD card must be
+- at least 32GB
 - formatted (FAT, FAT32 or exFAT)

+or use a folder on HDD with the same available disk space

 ## Usage
 simply call the script with minor parameters: